OU blog

 TM253 Programming and software engineering

 This new module is planned for October 2027.
 This picks up where TM113 left off.
-It is likely to introduce students to a programming language that is different from Java, and is likely to help students do understand more about software design and architecture.
+It is expected to make use of the Java language, and is likely to help students do understand more about software design and architecture.
 There is also likely to be a significant emphasis on object-oriented software (but other programming paradigms might also get mentioned).

 TM258 Introduction to machine learning and artificial intelligence